pgpkg/pgpkg/docs/pages/features.md

 granted access to other schemas unless specifically requested in the package definition.

 > Package isolation is a work in progress.
 Although we create package roles that are unprivileged,
-> privilege escalation is almost certainly possible during migrations.
+> at this time you should assume that privilege escalation is possible during migrations.

 ## Notice logging